helix-editor/helix/book/src/configuration.md

 '<' = '>'
 ```

 Additionally, this setting can be used in a language config.
-This will
+Unless
-override the editor config in documents with this language.
+the editor setting is `false`, this will override the editor config in
+documents with this language.

 Example `languages.toml` that adds <> and removes ''